Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Acknowledgments

 \section{Acknowledgments}

-This research has been supported partially by the NIH under Award Number R01HL128785 and by ASU and Mayo Clinic through a Seed Grant and an Innovation Grant.
+This research has been supported partially by ASU and Mayo Clinic through a Seed Grant and an Innovation Grant, and partially by the NIH under Award Number R01HL128785.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

-\begin{IEEEbiography}[{ }]{Zongwei Zhou} is a PhD student in the Department of Biomedical Informatics at Arizona State University.
-He received his B.Sc. with honors in Computer Science from Dalian University of Technology in 2016.
-His research interests lie in computer vision, machine learning, and biomedical imaging. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jae Y. Shin} is a deep learning researcher in the Department of Biomedical Informatics at Arizona State University.
-He earned his M.S. degree in Computer Science from Arizona State University in 2015.
-He is interested in applications of deep learning for health informatics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Suryakanth Gurudu} is an Associate Professor of Medicine at Mayo Medical School.
-He received his MD from Robert Wood Johnson University Hospitals, UMDNJ, NJ and completed his Fellowship in Gastroenterology and Hepatology at University Hospital of Cleveland, Case Western Reserve University, OH.
-He is a practicing Gastroenterologist and director of colorectal neoplasia clinic at Mayo Clinic Arizona.
-His research interests include improving colonoscopy outcomes and video image analysis. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Michael B. Gotway } is a Professor of Radiology in Mayo Clinic College of Medicine.
-He is a Diplomate with the American Board of Radiology.
-His clinical interests include imaging AIDS, pulmonary embolism, interstitial lung disease, pulmonary fibrosis, high-resolution CT of the lung, cardiovascular CT and MRI imaging, imaging for patients with pectus excavatum, and the use of computer technology for the detection and diagnosis of various disorders affecting the thorax.
-His bibliography includes over 80 peer reviewed articles, 4 books and editorships, and 26 book chapters related to his fields of interest. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jianming Liang} is an Associate Professor at Arizona State University.
-Drawing upon computer vision, machine learning, visualization, and mathematics, his research focuses on developing computational methodologies for addressing a profound challenge facing biomedicine: image data explosion, through a multidisciplinary team-based approach.
-In addition to his 70+ peer-reviewed publications, he holds 50 US patents and patents pending.
-He received an ASU President's Award for Innovation. \end{IEEEbiography}
+We thank S.~Tatapudi and A.~Pluhar for helping improve the writing of this paper.
+The content of this paper is covered by patents pending.